kindly-ai/kindly-starterkit-js/README.md

 cp .env.default .env
 ```

-### Set your Kindly API key
+### Set up your Kindly API key

 Before you continue, open up the `.env` file in your editor.

 Set the `KINDLY_API_KEY` value to the API key from your Kindly Application.

-Continue the setup process:
+Now that that's taken care of, you're ready to continue the setup process:

 ```
 npm install